-data.
+The capacity achieving principle provides a basis for inferring a theoretically motivated need distribution from color naming data.
 Concretely, given a color naming system, this principle allows us to infer what the accompanying need distribution or prior should be in order to maximize the precision of the given lexicon.

-We considered three different priors, and assessed their effects in analyses of a single dataset, WCS+.
-We inferred a capacity-achieving prior from the WCS+ data itself (WCS-CAP, Figure 4A): this is an idealized prior that is implicit in these actual color naming systems.
-We similarly inferred a capacity-achieving prior from the artificial naming data explored above that are derived from k-means clustering (KM-CAP, Figure 4B): this is an idealized prior implicit in these artificial systems that are based on perceptual structure alone.
-In each case, following Zaslavsky et al. (under revision), we evaluated the CAP $p_l(c)$ for each language l (real or artificial) with respect to its color naming distribution $p_l(w|c)$, and averaged together these language-specific priors in order to infer a universal need distribution.3 That is, we defined where L = 111 is the number of languages in the WCS+dataset.
+We considered three different priors and assessed their effects in analyses of a single dataset, WCS+.
+We inferred a capacity-achieving prior from the WCS+ data itself (WCS-CAP, Fig. 4A): This is an idealized prior that is implicit in these actual color naming systems.
+We similarly inferred a capacity-achieving prior from the artificial naming data explored above that are derived from k-means clustering (KM-CAP, Fig. 4B): This is an idealized prior implicit in these artificial systems that are based on perceptual structure alone.
+In each case, following Zaslavsky et al. (2018), we evaluated the CAP $p_l(c)$ for each language l (real or artificial) with respect to its color naming distribution $p_l(w|c)$, and averaged together these language-specific priors in order to infer a universal need distribution.3 That is, we defined where L = 111 is the number of languages in the WCS+ dataset.

-$$p(c) = \frac{1}{L} \sum{l=1}^{L} p_l(c), \qquad (7)$$
+$$p(c) = \frac{1}{L} \sum{l=1}^{L} p_l(c),$$ (7)